charrywhite/charrywhite.github.io/index.md

 ## Research Interests

-I'm interested in bridging artificial intelligence (AI) with non-equilibrium physics, emphasizing both the insights from physics and mathematical solidity.
+I’m interested in bridging artificial intelligence (AI) with non-equilibrium physics, especially focusing on generative modeling and kinetic theory, emphasizing both the insights from physics and mathematical solidity.
 My current research includes:

 - **Physics in Generative Modeling:** how physics knowledge helps diffusion model and image generation
 - **Non-Equilibrium Physics:** how data-driven approach helps models for kinetic theory, rarefied gas dynamics, shock waves, and light scattering